| "Life,

 as realists making decisions based on objective logic rather than

 emotionalism. (.back to top.)
+We've

 Met Them, and Them Are Us.